radiomix/backup-instance-to-ebs/README.md

 docu](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html#Using_ConvertingS3toEBS)
 describes how to copy an Instance Stored AMI into an EBS backed AMI.
-As it is a process with several steps, we split the task in two. **Step 1** prepares the AMI and **Step 2** preformace the bundle task.
-Assuming an EBS volume stays attached to the instance, **Step 2** can be repeated each time the instance was configured newly.
+As it is a process with several steps, we split the task in two. **Step 1** prepares the AMI and **Step 2** performs the bundle task.
+Assuming an snapshot volume stays attached to the instance, **Step 2** can be repeated each time the instance was configured newly.
 All neccessary configuration parameters are set in [`config.sh`](config.sh).
 ______